About Us > Who We Are

 The Louisiana state legislature incorporates the growing town, officially naming it New Roads.

-Similarly, in the years following Louisiana's 1812 statehood, the spelling of the word "Coupee" more and more begins to not use the traditional French accent aigu over the first letter “e”.
-This is in large part due to Americanization and Anglicization of names over time.
+Similarly, in the years following Louisiana's 1812 statehood, the spelling of the word "Coupee" more and more begins to eschew the traditional French accent aigu over the first letter “e”.
+This is in large part due to the Americanization and Anglicization of names over time.

 1904